petern48/meditation_induction_ai/README.md

 `sudo apt install ffmpeg`
 `pipenv run python -m nltk.downloader punkt vader_lexicon`

-### Program Explanation
+### Program overview
 Generate a meditation video with speech (and optionally music) using AI models.
-Text Generation: Generate a meditation script by specifying the desired type of meditation.
+1. Text Generation: Generate a meditation script by specifying the desired type of meditation.
-Text to Audio: Create speech for the text and (optionally add music) to it.
+2. Text to Speech: Create speech for the text and (optionally add music) to it.
-Video Generation: Generate relaxing visuals by inputting audio into a Compositional Pattern Producing Network (CPPN)
+3. Video Generation: Generate relaxing visuals by inputting audio into a Compositional Pattern Producing Network (CPPN)

 Select a meditation type from the following list:
 `['mindful-observation', 'body-centered', 'visual-concentration', 'contemplation', 'affect-centered', 'mantra-meditation', 'movement-meditation']`

 The program will generate a script for the meditation, feed that script to create audio, and feed that audio into the CPPN to generate a video.
 The video will come with the audio and (optional) music.

 ### Run the program:
 Produce a meditation by providing a *med_type* (see below)
 `python main.py --med_type [med_type]`
 such as:
-`python main.py --med_type focused`
+`python main.py --med_type mindful-observation`

 By default, the background music will be added and cppn-based images will be generated unless you specify it as follows:
 - Skip background music: `python main.py --med_type [med_type] --skip_background_music`